Republicans put squeeze on Obama in "fiscal cliff" talks

 "The president has demonstrated an obvious willingness to compromise and move more than halfway toward the Republicans," White House spokesman Jay Carney told reporters, adding that Obama is making a "good faith" effort to reach a compromise.

-House Republicans were still meeting to discuss the matter on Tuesday evening.

-Global stocks advanced to their highest levels since September amid rare signs of compromise on Capitol Hill.
-Investors shifted funds to stocks and the euro and pulled away from safe-harbor assets such as bonds, gold and the U.S. dollar.
+Global stocks advanced to their highest levels since September.
+Investors shifted funds to stocks and the euro and pulled away from safe-harbour assets such as bonds, gold and the U.S. dollar.

-The benchmark Dow Jones industrial average of 30 industrial stocks closed at 13,232.4, up less than 1 percent on the day.

-While a bipartisan bargain could still fall apart, hopes of an accord rose on Monday night after Obama made a concession to Republicans by offering to limit tax increases to incomes exceeding $400,000 per household.
+Hopes of an accord rose Monday night after Obama made a concession with his offer to limit tax increases to incomes exceeding $400,000 per household.
 That is a higher threshold than the $250,000 that the president had sought earlier.

 Boehner, the top Republican in Congress, had earlier conceded on Obama's insistence that tax rates rise on the wealthiest Americans, but the two have been unable to agree on what income levels should be included in that category.